 It is partcularly useful in these modern times to separate long recordings into multiple short tracks because the tracks can be downloaded to a phone or other MP3 player.
 Users of portables may not want a whole concert or may have difficulties with very long tracks.

 On the other hand, home listeners may find it fun to turn out the lights and relive a concert in one long chunk, with all the applause and comments from the stage, and without breaks of silence between pieces.

 All disk-burning software can burn audio CDs in either of two modes: disk-at-once (DAO) or track-at-once (TAO).
 DAO burns the disk with no silence between tracks, while TAO burns the disk with a silent block (usually 2 seconds) between each track.

 When you listen to a DAO CD, you can watch your player change the track numbers, but you won't hear breaks.
 If the tracks are sections of a longer recording, the audio will sound like one long recording as long (as the tracks were laid out in the correct order).
-Ipod users can rip each track individually.
+Users can rip each track individually for a phone.

 Sometimes, with events like an LHS concert, a recording will have some long sections and some short sections.
 So, you might want silence between some tracks, and no silence between others.
 In this situation, insert silent blocks into the appropriate tracks using a WAV file editor, i.e., the same editor that you used to separate the tracks.
 Then burn the disk DAO.